Watch the Work, Not the Workers with Flow Metrics

 This chart is especially valuable for identifying patterns or trends in throughput, such as increased or decreased productivity periods.
 Such insights are critical for understanding the team’s capacity and efficiency over time.
 It enables Producers to recognise consistent performance levels and spot anomalies or variations that might indicate underlying issues or opportunities for process improvement.

 The Throughput Run Chart becomes an indispensable tool in Agile and Kanban environments, where continuous improvement is a core principle.
-It offers a transparent view of the team’s output, crucial for informed decision-making and process optimisation.
+It offers a transparent view of the team’s output, which is crucial for informed decision-making and process optimisation.
 By regularly reviewing this chart, Producers can adjust workflows, resource allocations, and strategies to enhance efficiency.

 Furthermore, the data gathered in a Throughput Run Chart can significantly improve forecasting accuracy.
-By understanding the historical throughput, studios can predict future performance with greater reliability, aiding in planning and setting realistic goals.
+By understanding the historical throughput, studios can predict future performance with excellent reliability, aiding in planning and setting realistic goals.
 This ongoing measurement, analysis, and adaptation cycle, facilitated by the Throughput Run Chart, is central to maintaining and enhancing productivity and efficiency in a Kanban-oriented workflow.

 Trend Line: The data points are connected to form a line, illustrating the trend of work completion over time.